India blames Pakistan as Kashmir attack kills 17 soldiers

 India has blamed Pakistan-based militant groups for that and a string of other attacks - including one on Mumbai in 2008 that killed 166 people.
 After initial progress, an attempt to conduct a joint investigation into the air base attack lost momentum and a tentative peace dialogue has stalled.

-(Additional reporting by Rupam Jain in NEW DELHI and Suvashree Choudhury in MUMBAI, Mehreen Zahra-Malik in ISLAMABAD; Writing by Douglas Busvine; Editing by Robert Birsel and Raissa Kasolowsky)
+Additional reporting by Rupam Jain in NEW DELHI and Suvashree Choudhury in MUMBAI, Mehreen Zahra-Malik in ISLAMABAD; Writing by Douglas Busvine; Editing by Robert Birsel and Alex Richardson